Cyborgscode/Personal-Voice-Assistent/README.md

 All you need to do is open PAVU Control or ANY OTHER Pipewire Alternative App i.e. QPWGRAPH and transfer the output of you app to the ALLTUNNEL sink.

-PVA won't do this for you, as there are a lot of possible configurations imageinable that would be sabotaged by automatic linakge.
+PVA won't do this for you, as there are a lot of possible configurations imaginable that would be sabotaged by automatic linkage.
 I.E. if you run EASYEFFECTS and have taken control of your musicapp, you select ALLTUNNEL in the pipewire tab of EASYEFFECTs and enjoy it's benefits.
 If PVA would interfere here, you audiosetup could break a bit, and thats not PVAs intend.
 So, YOU choose, where your apps shall output its sound to, PVA just setups the cluster for you.

 "Computer restart client <NAME>" => restarts the tunnel to that client.
 From time to time the sound starts to crackle a bit, a known problem of those pulse tunnels.
 If it happens, just tell your PVA to restart the client and it will rewire the tunnel.
 The crackling will stop.